Introduction to Pre-Registration Nursing

 The four fields of Pre-Registration Nursing (all approved by the Nursing and Midwifery Council) are:

 The three year programme integrates 50% theory and 50% practice, preparing students to take on the roles and responsibilities required following graduation.
 You will be expected to attend University and placement areas for a 37.5 hour week, 45 weeks of the year (annual leave is pre-determined).
 You will gain valuable experience working with clinical partners, many of whom are nationally and internationally recognised, You will work all shift patterns, including nights and weekends, and are required to travel to and from your practice placement.
-The map here shows some (not all) of our placement providers.

 The Faculty of Health and Social Care has been commended by the Quality Assurance Agency for the quality of teaching and learning, student progression and learning resources.